-Robert Shure was born in Brooklyn, New York, in 1948 and from an early age he had a love for art and spent many hours drawing.
-Through elementary and high school he received several awards for his creative artwork.
-In 1966 he entered the New York Institute of Technology as a Bachelor of Fine Arts major.
+Robert Shure was born in Brooklyn, New York in 1948, and from an early age he had a love for art and spent many hours drawing.
+Through elementary and high school, he received several awards for his creative artwork.
+In 1966, he entered the New York Institute of Technology as a Bachelor of Fine Arts major.
 He graduated in 1970, cum laude, and received the “Gold Medal in Sculpture Award.”
 This medal is given as the highest honor in sculpture by the New York Institute of Technology each year.
-In 1970 he entered the School of the Museum of Fine Arts in Boston and Tufts University with a scholarship.
+In 1970, he entered the School of the Museum of Fine Arts in Boston and Tufts University with a scholarship.
 He received a Master of Fine Arts for sculpture in 1973 and graduated cum laude.
 His original sculptures were shown at several Boston galleries including The DeCordova Museum and The Institute of Contemporary Art.

-Shure became involved in all the specialties of the sculpture studio including designing sculptures of monuments and portraits, armatures, mold-making, casting in plaster, architectural ornament, and conservation and restoration of plaster, stone, and bronze.
+Shure became involved in all the specialties of the sculpture studio including designing monuments and portraits, armatures, mold-making, casting in plaster, architectural ornament, and conservation and restoration of plaster, stone, and bronze.
 As Mr. Cascieri and Mr. di Biccari gradually retired, Shure continued the tradition of the sculpture studio.
-Also, as a result of working at the Tavern Road Studio, he met Lino Giust, who was a good friend and colleague of Mr. di Biccari.
+Also, through working at the Tavern Road studio, he met Lino Giust, who was a good friend and colleague of Mr. di Biccari.
 Mr. Giust was another Italian artisan who immigrated to the Boston area and was a master mold-maker, plaster caster, and plaster conservator.
-Upon his arrival to Boston, he purchased P.P.
+Upon his arrival in Boston, he purchased P.P.
 Caproni and Brother, which was one of the finest studios in the world that produced and restored plaster casts.
 Shure extended his training by working directly with Mr. Giust.
-Mr. Giust was of the same generation as Mr. di Biccari and Mr. Cascieri and retired at the same time.
+Mr. Giust was of the same generation as Shure’s other two mentors and retired at the same time.
 He passed on the Caproni company to Shure.

 In 1990, Shure combined both the Cascieri-di Biccari studio and the Caproni company into a new studio at a new location in Woburn, Massachusetts.
 It is one of the largest and most active studios of its type in the country.
-He is currently creating many significant public and private monuments and sculptures.
-He received the Federal Design Achievement Award in 1995 for his heroic-sized sculpture relief of George Washington in the Washington Monument.

-Continuing the tradition, his studio, staffed with assistants and artisans, is actively working on many diverse sculpture-related projects.
-Such work includes the conservation of antique sculpture and monuments and the restoration of sculptural elements on historic buildings including The Old State House in Boston and The Washington Monument.
-Recent restoration/conservation projects have included work on three Renaissance fountains at “The Elms” for the Preservation Society of Newport County, for which he received the 2005 Laurel Award.
-Other conservation projects have been the restoration and replication of the sculpture at Johnson Park at Rutgers University in Camden, New Jersey, and the restoration and replication of two heroic size Rhinoceros sculptures originally created by Katharine Lane Weems for the Bronx Zoo.
-The studio works with a worldwide clientele of committees, museums, institutions and architects.
-A few of Robert Shure’s public sculptures and monuments are the Protectors of the American Family in Norwood, MA, the Cy Young Memorial at the site of the first World Series, the Sigmund Freud Statue at Clark University, the John Stark Statue at the Bennington Battle Grounds, VT, the Joe DiMaggio Memorial at Yankee Stadium, the Massachusetts Fallen Firefighters Memorial, the Arnold “Red” Auerbach Bronze Relief at Boston’s North Station near the TD Garden entrance, the Rhode Island Irish Famine Memorial, and the Strand Theatre Fire Memorial in Brockton, MA.
-He has recently completed a sculpture for the Museum of Science in Boston of the Washburns who were the founders of the Museum, a second sculpture of Worcester Polytechnic Institute’s goat mascot for its campus, and the Puerto Rican Veterans Memorial in Boston.
-He is currently working on a monument for Worcester, MA depicting the architects and engineers of the Blackstone Canal, constructed in the 1800s, and of late he completed a series of sculptures for the American Village in Montevallo, AL. At this time, Robert has accumulated over 40 years of hands-on experience working in the field of sculpture.
+The studio works with a worldwide clientele of committees, museums, institutions, government bodies, and architects.
+Continuing the tradition, Shure’s studio, staffed with assistants and artisans, is actively working on many diverse and significant sculpture-related projects.
+Such work includes the conservation of antique sculpture and monuments and the restoration of sculptural elements on historic buildings such as the Old State House in Boston and the Washington Monument in DC.
+Shure restored three Renaissance fountains at the Elms for the Preservation Society of Newport County in Rhode Island, for which he received the Society’s 2005 Laurel Award.
+Additional projects include the restoration and replication of the sculpture at Johnson Park at Rutgers University in Camden, New Jersey, and the restoration and replication of two heroic sized rhinoceros sculptures originally created by Katharine Lane Weems for the Bronx Zoo.
+A few of Robert Shure’s public sculptures and monuments are the Protectors of the American Family in Norwood, Massachusetts, the Cy Young Memorial at the site of the first World Series in Boston, the Sigmund Freud statue at Clark University in Worcester, Massachusetts, the General John Stark statue at the Bennington Battle Monument in Vermont, the Joe DiMaggio Memorial at Yankee Stadium, the Massachusetts Fallen Firefighters Memorial in Boston, the Arnold “Red” Auerbach Portrait Relief at Boston’s North Station near the TD Garden entrance, the Rhode Island Irish Famine Memorial in Providence, and the Strand Theatre Fire Memorial in Brockton, Massachusetts.
+Shure and Skylight Studios received the 1995 Federal Design Achievement Award – part of the Presidential Design Awards presented by the National Endowment for the Arts – for his heroic-sized relief sculpture of George Washington in the Washington Monument.
+He recently completed a sculpture for the Museum of Science in Boston depicting the Washburns, the founders of the Museum, a second sculpture of Worcester Polytechnic Institute’s goat mascot for its campus in Worcester, Massachusetts, and the Puerto Rican Veterans Memorial in Boston.
+He is currently working on a monument to be placed in Worcester, Massachusetts that will depict the two architects and engineers of the Blackstone Canal, constructed in the 1800s, and of late, he has completed a series of sculptures for the American Village in Montevallo, Alabama.
+At this time, Robert Shure has accumulated over 40 years of hands-on experience working in the field of sculpture.